MoneySavingExpert.com homepage

 If you never swap motors the pricier policy is pointless, but if you regularly drive other people's cars, it's worth thinking about.

-• Getting a husband and wife/partner policy (or one for the family) usually works out cheaper than buying individual policies for each person in the home.
+Getting a spouse/partner policy (or one for the family) usually works out cheaper than buying individual policies for each person in the home.
 For example, Eversure Gold* and AutoAid* will cover you and your spouse for about £58/yr, the same price as for an individual.

-Alternatively, the AA* offers basic cover for £107.50 for an individual, or £135 for a couple.
-The RAC* equivalent is similarly priced at £101.75 for an individual, £137.75 for a couple.
+Alternatively, the AA* offers basic cover from about £80 for an individual or just under £100 for a couple.
+The RAC* equivalent is similarly priced from about £75 for an individual or slightly over £85 for a couple – though be aware, quotes are based on your age and address, so you'll likely pay more.
 You can often undercut these costs (whether buying as a single or joint policy) using cashback sites, but these examples show the principle that joint policies often beat two singles.

 It's worth weighing up getting a current account with benefits instead of buying cover separately.
 But do the maths and ONLY buy cover via your bank or building society if you'll use all the features (which often include mobile phone and travel insurance too) and if it works out cheaper than buying separately.

-One of the better accounts is Nationwide FlexPlus, which costs £156/yr and includes personal European breakdown cover with home start and onward travel, as well as mobile phone insurance and worldwide travel cover.
+One of the better accounts is Virgin Money's Club M account, which costs £150/yr and includes personal European breakdown cover with home start and onward travel, as well as mobile phone & gadget insurance and worldwide travel cover.

 For a list of other premium bank accounts that include breakdown cover, see our Packaged Bank Accounts guide.
 In the past, sometimes this type of account was mis-sold, so to check if you've got a claim, see our Packaged Accounts Mis-selling guide.